jupyter-governance/ec-team-compass/docs/accounts.md

 All JEC team members should have access to this account.
 If you do not, ask another team member for access.

+**Prefer delegating to user accounts over using the shared account**.
+1Password lets you [delegate access and authority to user accounts](https://1password.com/features/user-management/) which is preferred over using the shared account.

 ## Google Workspace account

 Each EC member has access to a Google Workspace account tied to the jupyter.org domain.
 This workspace account hosts shared drives, jupyter.org google groups, and other infrastructure.
 The account names are of the form first.last@jupyter.org.